Bentiu: Overview

-United Nations Protection of Civilians Site Bentiu
+IDP Camp: United Nations Protection of Civilians Site Bentiu

 In December 2014, between 40,000 and 50,000 people lived in Bentiu's refugee/IDP camp, located outside the ransacked town of Bentiu, and Doctors Without Borders had begun to provide medical services.

 A 2015 survey indicated that Nuer was the preferred language for radio and news in the camp.

 By 2016, the camp was considered the largest refugee camp in South Sudan, and over 120,000 people had sought refuge there to escape fighting.
 Conditions in the camp were especially difficult in the dry season, when temperatures can reach 115 degrees Fahrenheit.
 Additional wells were drilled to increase the available water supply, with the assistance of the Groundwater Relief charitable organization.

 In 2018, a tree nursery pilot project was implemented for the camp, by the International Organization for Migration South Sudan, with support from the USAID Office of U.S. Foreign Disaster Assistance and the European Commission Directorate-General for European Civil Protection and Humanitarian Aid Operations, using "local trees such as mango, guava, neem, dinkipesha, ban, keer, meth, lemon, bannes, powpow, dhuras, chokas, etc."

 In November 2018, Doctors without Borders reported that a series of shocking attacks had occurred, against 125 women and girls who were walking to a food distribution center in Bentiu.
 On December 20, the Government of South Sudan said "claims of sexual attacks on more than 150 women and girls outside Bentiu in Northern Liech State are unfounded and baseless."
 The United Nations Mission in South Sudan deployed a human rights team to the area to investigate allegations of 150 rapes, added patrols for additional protection, and began clearing brush and vegetation from roadsides to deter attackers.

+A 2021 documentary, Voices from Bentiu, portrays the work of Doctors not Borders staff and patients.

+The population count at the camp as of October 2023 was fluctuating between roughly 100,000 to 160,000, as people sought refuge from armed conflicts and two years of flooding due to heavy rainfall.